 After 25 years as Music Director of the Illinois Philharmonic Orchestra, Carmon DeLeone now serves as its Conductor Laureate.
 He has been named the “Illinois Music Director of the Year” by the Illinois Council of Orchestras; and under his leadership, the Orchestra has twice been named the “Illinois Orchestra of the Year.”

-Maestro DeLeone has served as Music Director of the Cincinnati Ballet for 46 years and as Music Director of the Middletown Symphony Orchestra (Ohio) for 33 years.
-At New York’s Carnegie Hall, he has served as Conductor and Host of the "Family Concert" Series, and in Europe, he has conducted frequent performances with the Luxembourg Philharmonic Orchestra.
+In 2018, Maestro DeLeone celebrated his 50th Anniversary as Music Director of the Cincinnati Ballet.
+To commemorate the occasion, a specially commissioned portrait has been permanently installed in Cincinnati’s famed Music Hall.
+Maestro DeLeone served as Music Director of the Middletown Symphony Orchestra (Ohio) for 35 years, and has been named its Conductor Laureate.
+At New York’s Carnegie Hall, he has been a Conductor and Host of the “Family Concert” Series, and in Europe, he has conducted frequent performances with the Luxembourg Philharmonic Orchestra.

-An active composer, DeLeone most recently premiered his Fanfare, Funk and Fandango (An American Dance Set).
+An active composer, DeLeone premiered his Fanfare, Funk and Fandango (An American Dance Set) to celebrate the anniversary of Public Radio Station WGUC in Cincinnati.
 He has composed many original scores for the ballet, most recently his Princess and the Pea.
-His best known work, the full-length ballet in two acts, Peter Pan, is enjoying continued praise in major cities from coast to coast, as well as overseas.
+His best known work, the full-length ballet in two acts, Peter Pan, is enjoying continued praise in major cities throughout the world (most recently in Canada, Mexico, Portugal, Spain, and Hong Kong).
 Maestro DeLeone conducted the debut of Peter Pan in London during a 28-performance run there with the Atlanta Ballet at the prestigious Royal Festival Hall.
-His list of ballet score creations also includes Frevo, Guernica, With Timbrel and Dance Praise His Name, and Ruth Page’s Billy Sunday, which was nationally televised during its premiere, and more recently featured in a WTTW-PBS documentary.
+As a part of his 50th Anniversary Season with Cincinnati Ballet, he has composed a new score for the Company, “Dancing to OZ!”
+His list of ballet score creations also includes Frevo, Guernica, With Timbrel and Dance Praise His Name, and Ruth Page’s Billy Sunday, which was nationally televised during its premiere, and also featured in a WTTW-PBS documentary.

 Maestro DeLeone has frequently conducted other orchestras throughout the United States, Canada, Australia, Puerto Rico and Europe.
 He made his European debut with the Philharmonic Orchestra of Luxembourg.
 Following the Maestro’s Carnegie Hall Debut with the Orchestra of St. Lukes, he was immediately re-engaged to conduct and host the prestigious hall’s series of Family Concerts.